 Daycares follow a consistent schedule every day, even for the youngest children.
 There are structured times for eating, playing and napping.
 For the slightly older kids, fun activities like songs and storytelling are essential to their intellectual growth and development.
 The structured day ensures that once you pick your kid up from daycare, their behavior isn’t all over the place because they’ve had specific times to let out their energy.

-Children participating in a daycare program are exposed to structured curriculum that follows guidelines set forth by the state and helps improve their academic development.
+Children participating in a daycare program are exposed to a structured curriculum that follows guidelines set forth by the state and helps improve their academic development.
 The National Institute of Childhood Health And Human Development found that children placed in daycare had better language and cognitive development during the first four-and-a-half years of life.
 And a 2016 study found that by age 5, children who attended formal childcare programs had substantially stronger reading and math skills relative to similar children who attended informal, home-based childcare settings.

 Studies have shown that children who attend high-quality childcare exhibit better behavior than kids who don’t.
 They learn social skills through being surrounded by other children all day, so they develop problem-solving skills and experience fewer peer-related difficulties.
 And this doesn’t just stop at daycare.
 The social skills they learn in daycare “may improve children’s emotional and cognitive development, prevent later emotional difficulties and promote prosocial behaviors” according to Dr. Maria Melchior, author of a research study on the effects of daycare on children’s behaviors.
 These skills last into grade school and beyond.